-- power; - actual motor voltage and current to calculate power.
+actual motor voltage, current and power factor to calculate power.

-5.5.6.2 Operating system data
+Operating system data 5.5.6.2

-Sufficient operating data should be collected during the assessment to determine where energy is expanded in the system.
+Sufficient operating data should be collected during the assessment to determine where energy is expended in the system.
 This should include:

-- flowrate in each flow gircuit of the system; - as stated: - pump shaft (r/min), when appropriate; - control valve set points and valve positions - supply and destination tank levels and pressures - installed equipment in operation.
+- flowrate in each flow circuit of the system; - pump shaft (r/min), when appropriate; - control valve set points and valve positions - supply and destination tank levels and pressures - installed equipment in operation.